AndrewCRMartin/simq/README.md

          -v   Verbose mode (-vv, -vvv more info)
-         -p   Specify the wait in seconds between polling for jobs [10] -w   Specify maximum wait time when trying to submit a job [60] -l   List number of waiting jobs
+         -p   Specify the wait in seconds between polling for jobs [10] -w   Specify maximum wait time when trying to submit a job [60] A lock file is created when submitting a job - this specifies the maxmimum number of seconds the code should wait for this to clear.
+         -l   List number of waiting jobs
          -run Run in daemon mode to wait for jobs
 ```